c-dilks/clas12-env/README.md

 Then, to get the full CLAS12 "production" environment in one shot:

 `module load clas12`

-*Note, the shell `setup.[c]sh` files here are deprecated and only for backward compatibility with previous environment setups.
-They should not be used and will be removed in the future.*

 ## Special Modules
 Most modules here just update one's environment for a single, particular software package, by adding that package's directories to some runtime search path(s).
 The modules below are a bit different.
 Note that `module show` will print what a given module will do to your environment.